 🕰️ Journey time: 1h10

-No stops, except one at the entrance to "Puerta de Tierra", the new town before the stop at Cadiz bus station.
-For the record, the Cadiz bus station is right next to the train station.
+There are no stops, except for one at the entrance to “Puerta de Tierra,” the new town, before arriving at the Cádiz bus station.
+For your information, the Cádiz bus station is right next to the train station.

 And now to our destination: